 - Inoperable or malfunctioning plumbing fixtures when other operable fixtures exist.

-- Breakdown of refrigerators, water heaters, cooking ranges, kettles, ovens, grills, dishwashers or other primary kitchen or cold storage equipment in mess halls and classroom facilities when breakdown will not prevent service, and back up is available.
+- Breakdown of refrigerators, water heaters, cooking ranges, kettles, ovens, grills, dishwashers or other primary kitchen or cold storage equipment in mess halls and classroom facilities when a breakdown will not prevent service and back up is available.

 - Insufficient hot water in living area, mess halls, etc.